jonathanscholtes/Azure-AI-RAG-CSharp-Prompty/README.md

 ### Resource Purge for Redeployment

-If you plan to delete and redeploy this solution, you may need to manually purge specific Azure resources, including **Azure API Management (APIM)** and **Azure OpenAI** services, as they may retain certain configurations even after deletion.
+If you plan to delete and redeploy this solution, you may need to manually purge **Azure OpenAI**.

 #### Azure OpenAI Purge